douyasi/laravel-editor-md/README.md

 > ```
 >
 > ### Configuration
-> ALl configuration options can be found in your `config/editor.php` file.
+> All configuration options can be found in your `config/editor.php` file.
 For a full configuration options, read the documentation on the [Editor.md](https://pandao.github.io/editor.md/) site.
 >
 > ### Usage
-> To use it with the basic options, just use the helper with the plugin:
+> To use it with the basic options, just use the helpers included with the plugin:
-> ```php
+> ```html
 > <!DOCTYPE html>
 > <html lang="en">
 > <head>